 Process Description Install a search engine An organization's IT department installs Backup Exec Retrieve.
 Ask your IT department if it is available.
 You can download and install Google Desktop for free from the Internet.
 Visit desktop.google.com.
-See "To install Google Desktop" on page 225.
+See "To install Google Desktop" on page 243.
 Enable Google Desktop support A Google plug-in for Symantec System Recovery on the client computer is required before you can use Google Search to locate and recover files.
 The plug-in is installed for you automatically when you enable this feature.
-See "Enabling search engine support in recovery points" on page 225.
+See "Installing Google Desktop" on page 243.

-Table E-1 Process for enabling search engine support in recovery points (continued)
+Process for enabling search engine support in recovery points Table E-1 (continued)

 Process Description Enable search engine support when defining or editing a backup policy When you create or edit an advanced backup policy, enable search engine support.
 The next time the backup is run, it creates a list of all files that are contained in the resulting recovery point.
 A search engine such as Google Desktop can then use the list to generate its own index and let you perform searches by file name.
-See "Advanced recovery point options" on page 104.